roryphair/toughAnimal/README.md

         requestAnimationFrame(this.moveAttack)
     }
 ```
 Each unit has a distinct moveAttack that determines how far the attack goes, this is the dog.js moveAttack() function.
 This is multiplied by the speed of the game to ensure to goes the right distance.
+It then runs the parent moveAttack().
 ```javascript
 moveAttack(){
         this.attackMade.style.top = (this.attackMade.offsetTop -  (Math.sin(this.attackDirection)* 2) * window.speed) + 'px';